 About This Tool

 This tool calculates the catenary curve required for a tarp or tent seam to ensure it remains taut when pitched.
-A straight cut will sag under tension, but a catenary cut removes this excess material.
+A straight cut will sag under tension, but a catenary cut removes this excess material and "pre-tensions" the seam.

 The tool also compares the true catenary to a simpler parabolic approximation.
-For shallow cuts, the difference is minimal, but for deeper cuts, the catenary is more accurate.
+For shallow cuts used in tarps and tents, the difference is essentially imperceivable, but for deeper cuts or modelling hanging ropes, the catenary is more accurate.

 - Seam Length (Span): The final, straight-line length of the seam / ridgeline.